johnolinda/relationships-small-group-study/04-two-foundation-stones.md

 > And he made from one man every nation of mankind to live on all the face of the earth, having determined allotted periods and the boundaries of their dwelling place....

-**DISCUSSION QUESTION:** *If it is God who has determined our backgrounds, how should we see and treat the differences between us?
+**DISCUSSION QUESTION:** *If God determined our backgrounds, how should we see and treat the differences between us?
 (We need to respect and appreciate those differences)*

 God has determined the details of each of our lives.
 When I look at you I need to see God writing your story.
 God's sovereign choices and your responses to the story he has written for you have shaped who you are.